bsilverthorn/maccarone/README.md

 That outcome is easiest to achieve by:

+- Adding `maccarone` only as a dev dependency.
 - Using the `.mn.py` extension for source files containing natural language snippets.
 - Running the standalone `maccarone` preprocessor during your package build process.